 Figure 5.22 shows an overview set of land (Figure 5.22a) and ocean (Figure 5.22b) benchmarks applied to both the CMIP5 and CMIP6 historical simulations.
 There is good evidence of an improvement in model performance from CMIP5 (in yellow) to CMIP6 (in green), in both the land and ocean, based on these benchmarks.
-The mean of the CMIP6 land models outperform or perform equivalently to the mean of the CMIP5 land models on all available metrics.
+The mean of the CMIP6 land models outperforms or performs equivalently to the mean of the CMIP5 land models on all available metrics.

 [START FIGURE 5.22 HERE]